infaloom/nursery/docusaurus/blog/2025-11-18-initial-release/index.md

 ## Why it matters

 Managed Kubernetes is fantastic, but it quickly eats into the budget of bootstrapped startups.
-Infastructure shows that you can own the stack end-to-end, keep costs predictable, and still follow best practices for backups, observability, and multi-environment automation.
+Nursery shows that you can own the stack end-to-end, keep costs predictable, and still follow best practices for backups, observability, and multi-environment automation.

 ## Dive in